July 5, 2017

 Automated cleaning systems have advanced significantly since 1959, but the cleaning principles of TACT remain the same.
 By understanding TACT and how specific plant processes affect it, Sani-Matic designs and engineers effective and efficient cleaning systems.

-Chris Kressner, lead project engineer for food & beverage, explained, “There are many considerations when designing a CIP cleaning system, but first, we need to understand what you are cleaning so we can properly apply TACT to the system design.”
+Chris Kressner, Sani-Matic’s Customer Success Manager, explained, “There are many considerations when designing a CIP cleaning system, but first, we need to understand what you are cleaning so we can properly apply TACT to the system design.”

 “Liquid-soluble product is certainly easier to clean, but even with liquids you have variations.
 Tomato juice and orange juice have solids in them, so that’s tougher to clean than a sport drink.
 When the focus is cleaning dairy product lines, it’s important to keep in mind the possibility for bacterial growth versus a carbonated beverage which has lower pH and higher acidity decreasing the chance for contamination,” he said.